About Us

 Michael Malkowski.

-• educate and mentor the next generation of researchers and physician-scientists via unique and targeted coursework.
+• educate and mentor the next generation of researchers and physician-scientists via unique and targeted coursework

 Our faculty share common research mission approaches to investigate structure-function relationships of biological macromolecules with significant medical relevance.
 Insight derived from macromolecular structure drives the generation of hypotheses that test:

-• how the interplay between structure and function impacts fundamental biomedical processes that underlie healthy and diseased states;
+• how the interplay between structure and function impacts fundamental biomedical processes that underlie healthy and diseased states

-• how changes in protein sequence and structure are revealed at the biochemical, cellular, and organismal level.
+• how changes in protein sequence and structure are revealed at the biochemical, cellular, and organismal level

-In addition to their own individual research programs, our faculty are engaged in numerous collaborations with researchers in other departments within the Jacobs School of Medicine and Biomedical Sciences, as well as those from other schools campus-wide.
-These collaborations enhance and extend the scope of both basic and clinical research programs across the entire university.
+In addition to their own individual research programs, our faculty are engaged in numerous collaborations with researchers in other departments within the Jacobs School, as well as those from other schools across the University at Buffalo.

 • Employment Opportunities